 The National Curriculum 2014 gives a clear developmental programme for the introduction and acquisition of knowledge about grammar and punctuation.

-Grammar and punctuation will be taught during specific GPS lessons and in the Literacy lesson and should be explicitly referred to during direct teaching, then alluded to during the remainder of the lesson and cross curricular links made wherever appropriate.
+Grammar and punctuation will be taught during specific GPS lessons using Collins Connect resources which have interactive exercises for the whole class and follow up work in books to consolidate their learning.
+This programme consolidates previous learning as well as new learning.
+Links are made wherever possible, and should be explicitly referred to.
 Therefore the children will receive direct teaching and also be aware of punctuation and grammar within the structures of reading and writing which are the main focus of the lesson.
 To teach pupils about grammar and punctuation, the emphasis is on the close consideration of examples of language in text use, including pupils' own writing and on the exploration of language as a system.
 The aim is to develop pupils' curiosity about language and their capacity to observe and reflect, which will in turn enable them to develop more control and choice in their use of language.